Bimodal bilingualism: Contact Signing

+These forms arise from language contact rather than representing a separate language, and they vary depending on participants’ proficiencies and communication goals (Lucas, C. & Valli, C. (1992).
+Language Contact in the American Deaf Community.
+Academic Press).

 Neurological implications, effects, and benefits

 Most modern neurological studies of bilingualism employ functional neuroimaging techniques to uncover the neurological underpinnings of multilingualism and how multilingualism is beneficial to the brain.
 Neuroimaging and other neurological studies have demonstrated in recent years that multilingualism has a significant impact on the human brain.
 The mechanisms required by bilinguals to code-switch (that is, alternate rapidly between multiple languages within a conversation), not only demonstrate increased connectivity and density of the neural network in multilinguals, but also appear to provide protection against damage due to age and age-related pathologies, such as Alzheimer's.
 Multilingualism, especially bimodal multilingualism, can help slow to process of cognitive decline in aging.
 It is thought that this is a result of the increased work load that the executive system, housed mostly in the frontal cortex, must assume in order to successfully control the use of multiple languages at once.
 This means that the cortex must be more finely tuned, which results in a "neural reserve" that then has neuroprotective benefits.